 Migration of Greenlight and BigBlueButtonby Christoph Dähne on 08.10.2021

 Quite some time ago we tried out BigBlueButton and we still use it today.
-Sometimes for full-fledged meeting with recording.
+Sometimes for fully-fledged meetings with recording.
 Sometimes just for opt-in video when we talk via another tool.
 Now we decided to update to BigBlueButton 2.3 and install it on a new server with a fresh operating system.

 In this Blog Post I want to cover the three main steps we took: